 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Walla Walla are 46.065 deg latitude, -118.343 deg longitude, and 942 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Walla Walla are 46.065 deg latitude, -118.343 deg longitude, and 942 ft elevation.

-The topography within 2 miles of Walla Walla contains only modest variations in elevation, with a maximum elevation change of 249 feet, and an average elevation above sea level of 942 feet.
-Within 10 miles contains large variations in elevation (3,264 feet).
-Within 50 miles contains extreme variations in elevation (6,115 feet).
+The topography within 2 miles of Walla Walla contains only modest variations in elevation, with a maximum elevation change of 249 feet and an average elevation above sea level of 942 feet.
+Within 10 miles contains only modest variations in elevation (3,264 feet).
+Within 50 miles contains large variations in elevation (6,115 feet).

 The area within 2 miles of Walla Walla is covered by artificial surfaces (69%) and cropland (25%), within 10 miles by cropland (78%) and grassland (10%), and within 50 miles by shrubs (39%) and cropland (30%).

 This report illustrates the typical weather in Walla Walla, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

 There are 4 weather stations near enough to contribute to our estimation of the temperature and dew point in Walla Walla.

 For each station, the records are corrected for the elevation difference between that station and Walla Walla according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.